amousset/rudder/policies/arch-doc/modules/src/main.md

 # Introduction

+Rudder has the mission : ...

+Rudder is, at its core, a configuration management tool.
+Users model a desired state for their infrastructure, and Rudder applies it at scale.

 Since a few years, Rudder has taken an important shift towards security posture management.
-This includes, more specifically, audit features around security benchmarks and norms, still based on the configuration management core.
+This includes, more specifically, audit features around security benchmarks and norms, still based on our configuration management core.

 While implementing these features, we reached several limits.
-The first one is related to the audit capabilities.
-Even if Rudder has officially integrated audit features for almost ten years, it is limited by nature, and shows it shortcomings in security benchmark audit.
+The main one is related to the audit capabilities.
+Even if Rudder has officially integrated audit features for almost ten years, they are very limited by nature, and show their shortcomings in security benchmark audit.

+Essentially, a configuration management tool works in one-way, from the modeled desired state to the reality.
+The interaction with the user is limited to writing the model, as the only question a configuration management tool can answer is "is the desired state applied?".
+The answer can be no, in which case we basically know nothing, or yes, but without a time perspective, and only an immediate view.
+This is generally enough for automation.

+Once we take a step back, we can see this interaction is really poor, and may very well be one of the limitation driving users away from configuration management.
+Audit use cases show how limited we are.
+We want to ask more diverse questions, and to get more insightful answers.

+It gives you fantastic visibility into your \*intended\* state, but basically zero into reality.

+The model is the audit case is also very different.
+It is usually fuzzy, accepting several possible cases, sometimes an infinity.
+The difference between "correct" and "incorrect" is also fuzzier.
+We often need to evaluate risk more than assessing correctness.

+We hence need to be able to ask very diverse questions about the actual state of the infrastructure.
+In order to achieve this, we need to be able to have a model of the actual real state of the infrastructure, in addition to its potential desired state.
+And to populate this model, we need a way to get information from the system.
+The arrow between the reality and our tool become bidirectionnal.

+Our model of the infrastructure becomes layered, with parts of it made of a well defined desired state, and parts made of more or less precise constraints over the state.

+The usage experience becomes an alternance of querying, assessment and enforcement, with fine-grained ability to enforce parts of the model based on detailed assessment results.

-Additionally, we also lack capabilities for richer reporting to the user in these contexts, where the data collected from the policies is not a byproduct useful for debugging, but the main output.
+Technically, we need new things: proper reporting abilities to reports detailed information about the state of the system, where the data collected from the policies is not a byproduct useful for debugging, but the main output.

+We need to:

+* Query
+* Assess
+* Enforce

+The key is to enrich the experience of infrastructure management, and how the tools allows to interact with the production infrastructure

 All this calls for new approaches and features on agent level.
-However, the story for core resource extension in Rudder is not great, especially on Linux.
-We will hence need new extension mechanisms to achieve our goals.

-The capabilities we need are not currently directly available in any existing tool, so we will need to develop it ourselves.
+However, the current story for core resource extension in Rudder is not great, especially on Linux.
+We will hence also need new extension mechanisms first, to achieve our goals.
+Aditionnaly, the capabilities we need are not currently directly available in any existing tool, so we will need to develop it ourselves.
-This will also help us improve existing cases, and replace some existing extensions.

 To sum things up, we need:

 * A new extensibility mechanism for our Linux agent that must also allow Windows support in the future, to make our agent converge more.
 * Extensions to what the agent can do, to support new needs like pure-audit cases in the short term.
-* Extensions in how the agent works, to allow for improved reporting and observability eventually.
+* Extensions in how the agent works, to allow for improved reporting, and observability eventually.

-All these aims at making our primitives capable of providing best-in-class security posture management features in Rudder, or in other words, taking the _SecOps_ approach up to the core resources, and not just as a marketing feature.
+All these aims at making our primitives capable of providing best-in-class security posture management features in Rudder, or in other words, taking the _SecOps_ approach down to the core resources, and not just as a superficial buzzword feature.

 We will start by discussing the state of the art, and the choices that need to be made when implementing such resources.
 We'll cover mainstream implementations (CFEngine, Puppet, Ansible, etc.), more recent ones (DSCv3, mgmt) and other related tools (OpenSCAP, InSpec, etc.).

 We'll then cover the design of the **Rudder modules**, and the choices we made for them.
 We'll finish by illustrating it with implementation details of the first two module types, namely system-updates and augeas.

 # Problem space

 ## Configuration management

 The configuration management story starts in the 90s with CFEngine, by Mark Burgess.
 The founding principles, first explained as computer immunology @burgessComputerImmunology1998 and then promise theory, are still in use today, and have expanded towards connex domains (like Kubernetes).
 There was a second wave in the 2000s with the DevOps movement, and the rise of Puppet and Chef, which brought a more developer-oriented approach.

+The core operaring of these tools is to define a desired state, either through code or a kind of declarative DSL, and then apply it onto reality.
+The goal is often automation for scalability and reliabitlity.
+The output of the tools os used mainly for troubleshooting problems.

 There are several approaches, from low level automation to providing abstraction over complex pieces of software through the configuration management language (e.g. the Puppet module for OpenStack).

+In Rudder, we tend to consider this level of abstraction is not really worth it

 L'idéal de la gestion de conf qui map tout (fichier de conf, etc) Réalité : la partie commune est assez fine La partie complexe n'est pas généralisable et demande de la connaissance Le problème n'est pas le format du fichier de conf.

-explique l'échec ? tentative d'abstraction douteuse ?

-global state
+letazt attendu ne va pas devenir la realité parce qu'on taope plus fort dessus

+Plus we are missing temporal insight.

-## Audit
+## Audit & compliance

+On veut:

+* voir ce qui ne va pas
+* décider de comment le corriger (ou pas)

+audit tools which are not glorified dry-run are often derived from test tools (goss, serverspec, etc.)

+This is not good enough.

 generally made by different teams sold to different people

+A real important different is that we must take reality into account, and can't just live in the world of the desired state.

 BUT secops is a thing now
 linking the two requires deep integration

-adam jacob en parle, mais pas dans le contexte secu

 la separation a une pertinentce (independance de l'audit), gens different et outils differents